Nite Versions

-Nite Versions is a remix album by Soulwax, released on 26 September 2005 through PIAS.
+Nite Versions is a remix album by Soulwax, released on 26 September 2005, through PIAS.
 The album comprises remixes of songs from their third studio album, Any Minute Now.

 History

+The remix album's name is a nod to the "Night Versions" of Duran Duran's songs, which were extended dance remixes intended for nightclub play.

-The album opens with Soulwax's own take on Daft Punk's 1997 song "Teachers".
+The album opens with Soulwax's own take on Daft Punk's 1997 song "Teachers."
 A hidden track is present before the start of track 1.
-The 51-second instrumental is untitled, but is an alternate version of the guitar riff from the original version of E Talking.
-The artwork for singles from the album form illusions.
-The album artwork was produced by Trevor Jackson.
+The 51-second instrumental is untitled but is an alternate version of the guitar riff from the original version of E Talking.
+The artwork for singles from the album forms illusions.
+Trevor Jackson produced the album artwork.

 In 2012, Nite Versions was awarded a double silver certification from the Independent Music Companies Association, which indicated sales of at least 40,000 copies throughout Europe.
 "Another Excuse" and "Compute" are featured in Test Drive Unlimited.

+In 2020, the album was re-released for its 15th anniversary.
+The re-release included a special repressing on pink and white vinyl and a rework of "NY Lipps" with a spoken-word performance by LCD Soundsystem's Nancy Wang.